SimonHooker/simonhooker.github.io/_posts/2015-08-17-lucee-issue-types-in-jira.md

 Lucee aims to allow code written for Adobe ColdFusion to work on Lucee.
 Lucee does not, and can not, make promises that all code written that works on Lucee will work the same way on Adobe ColdFusion because that would prevent any development that isn't compatibility work.

-In the long term the solution to this is what Lucee Lang is intended to solve in that it is seperate to the CFML compatibility layer.
-In the short term though comprimises have to be made.
+In the long term the solution to this is what Lucee Lang is intended to solve in that it is separate to the CFML compatibility layer.
+In the short term though compromises have to be made.

 Just because there is an Enhancement issue on the board doesn't mean it will actually get approved and be implemented, but likewise if it hasn't been asked for then the chance of it magically appearing far lower.